Leigh-on-Sea: Modern era

-On 15 October 2021, Sir David Amess, the local Member of Parliament, was stabbed to death at a constituency surgery being held in Belfairs Methodist Church in the town.
+On 15 October 2021, Sir David Amess, the local Member of Parliament, was murdered at a constituency surgery being held in Belfairs Methodist Church in the town.
+Southend was granted city status as a memorial to Amess in 2022.

 Transport

 Leigh-on-Sea is served by Leigh-on-Sea railway station on the London, Tilbury and Southend line.
+The railway station is situated near the western end of Old Leigh marina.
+Built in 1934, it replaced the original 1855 station, which still exist and are currently used by Leigh Sailing Club.
 Regular, daily bus services run between Southend-on-Sea, Benfleet, Canvey Island, Basildon, Rayleigh and Chelmsford.
 Scheduled flights to national and European destinations operate out of nearby London Southend Airport.

-The current railway station is situated near the western end of Old Leigh marina.
-Built in 1934, it replaced the original station, which was opposite Bell Wharf.

 Governance

 Leigh-on-Sea is a district of Southend-on-Sea, and includes the electoral wards Belfairs, Blenheim Park, Eastwood Park, Leigh and West Leigh.
 The two latter Electoral Wards and one Poll District of Belfairs and Blenheim Park Wards are included in the Leigh-on-Sea Town Council area, which is a civil parish.
-It is represented in Parliament in the Southend West constituency, by Anna Firth.
+It is represented in Parliament in the Southend West and Leigh constituency, by David Burton-Sampson.

 The population of the entire district taken at the 2011 Census was 38,931.